ISSUE No. 36 | August 2023

 be the shelter,

-.
+be kind.
 (Luffina Lourduraj)

 If you are tired, take shelter in silence!
 If you want to find the truth, take shelter in silence!
 If you're tired of people, if you missed yourself, if you just want to watch the world or if you want to heal your soul, take shelter in silence!
 (Mehmet Murat ildan)